prof.dr. Albert Polman

 Polman’s most recent research focuses on nanophotovoltaics, the study of light management at the nanoscale to realize solar cells with ultra-high efficiency that can be made at low costs.
 In 2012 he was awarded, together with Harry Atwater, the ENI Renewable Energy Award for his research on light management in photovoltaic materials.

-Polman is member of the Royal Netherlands Academy of Arts and Sciences (KNAW), Fellow of the Materials Research Society (MRS), and recipient of two ERC Advanced Investigator Grants (2011, 2016), the Physica Prize of the Dutch Physical Society (2014) and the Julius Springer Award for Applied Physics (2014).
-Polman’s group has published over 280 articles in international journals that are cited over 20.000 times (h-index: 75) and has filed 12 patent applications.
+Polman is an elected member of the Royal Netherlands Academy of Arts and Sciences (KNAW), Fellow of the Materials Research Society (MRS) and the Optical Society of America (OSA), and recipient of ERC Advanced Investigator Grants (2011, 2016), the Frew Fellowship of the Australian Academy of Sciences (2017), the EPS Research into the Science of Light Prize (2017), the Physica Prize of the Dutch Physical Society (2014) and the Julius Springer Award for Applied Physics (2014).
+Polman’s group has published over 300 articles in international journals that are cited nearly 30.0000 times.

 Albert Polman is married to the musicologist Dr. Philomeen Lelieveldt; they have two children, Philine and Fabian.
 In his free time he is member of the chamber choir Vocaal Ensemble COQU.